HyperionGray/tor2proxy/README.md

 # Bugs?

-File an issue or hit me up on twitter @DotSlashPunk.
+File an issue or hit me up on twitter @_hyp3ri0n